 That’s when I realized I had to save myself.
 I decided that if the books on the shelves were offering no definitions, I would write one and offer them myself.
 If the professionals in the psychological field couldn’t treat me, I would become one of them and treat myself.

 I pursued a PhD in clinical psychology and spent the next decade studying every text related to the group of psychopathy including psychopaths, sociopaths, and anti-social personality types.
-I interviewed members of the chronic offender prison population and spent thousands of pre and post-graduate hours working as a clinical therapist.
 What I discovered is this:

 The sociopathic personality is far more nuanced than most people realize.
-Like nearly every other type of mental illness, sociopathy is a spectrum disorder.
+Like nearly every other type of mental illness, I believe that sociopathy is a spectrum disorder.
 Meaning there are bad cases, not so bad cases, and lots of mid-range stuff going on in between.

 A sociopathic diagnosis is not one-size-fits all, there are varying levels of severity.
 But the field has yet to recognize them.
 The diagnostics are comprehensive but the interpretation is limited.
 The list of traits used to identify sociopaths is fairly accurate, but the description of what those traits identify is only partially true.